2026-27 Upper School Curriculum Guide

 DROPPING/CHANGING COURSES & ACADEMIC DISHONESTY CONSEQUENCES

 If a student receives a zero on a particular assignment due to an academic integrity violation, the student cannot avoid the implications of that violation by dropping the course or changing course levels.
 If the student decides to drop the course, the course will be noted as a “Withdrew/Fail,” irrespective of the timing of the drop.
-If the student decides to change course levels, the student must still complete each required make-up assignment and the zero will be applied to the appropriate assignment – at the discretion of the teacher, dean, dean of students, and/or principal – in the new course.
+If the student decides to change course levels, the student must still complete each required make-up assignment and the zero will be applied to the appropriate assignment—at the discretion of the teacher, dean, dean of students, and/or principal—in the new course.

-Honors and Advanced Placement
+Honors & Advanced Placement

-Each department evaluates individuals who request honors or advanced placement.
-The criteria for such placements are written in the departmental sections of this guide.
 Note: It may be important for any student requiring regular assistance (once or more per week) from a tutor to maintain a minimum grade to reconsider the appropriateness of the honors or advanced placement level placement.

 For the very able student, the opportunity to gain college credit and/or placement for work done in the secondary school exists in English; Chinese, French, Latin, and Spanish; Calculus and Statistics; United States Government, Economics, United States and Modern European History, and Psychology; Biology, Environmental Science, Chemistry, and Physics; History of Art, Photography, and Studio Art; Music Theory; and Computer Science.
 Advanced Placement (AP) courses are designed for students who have demonstrated a high level of ability in, and enthusiasm for, a given subject.
 Such courses make college level texts, pedagogies, and ideas available to high school students who have shown that they can handle them.
 These courses often require students to spend an hour or more on homework each night, take an active part in class discussions, and occasionally take over responsibility for teaching a class.
 Successful completion of the course and exam may lead to the granting of college credit by institutions where RCDS AP graduates matriculate, or placement into sophomore level courses in freshman year of college, or both.